 Some exam cheating occurs as a “crime of opportunity.”
 That is, the situation has made it so easy to cheat, that some (not all) students think everyone must be doing it and then some (not all) are tempted.
 This is not what you want.
 You have multiple tools to address this.
-When students know that you have set up the quiz, test, or exam in the LMS (Learning Management System – we currently use Canvas and Blackboard at USask) in such a way that it makes cheating more difficult most will appreciate that you care enough to add this preventative measure.
+When students know that you have set up the quiz, test, or exam in Canvas in such a way that it makes cheating more difficult most will appreciate that you care enough to add this preventative measure.

-Videos have been created to show you how to use some of the tools in Canvas and Blackboard.
+Videos have been created to show you how to use some of the tools in Canvas.

 Here you will find instructions on:

 - creating formula questions that generate different values for each student

 - assigning different versions of a manually created exam to different students

 - creating a timed exam where each student receives a different set of questions